SeleniumHQ/seleniumhq.github.io/docs_source_files/content/webdriver/understanding_the_components.en.md

 ## Where Frameworks fit in

 WebDriver has one job and one job only: communicate with the browser via any of the methods above.
-WebDriver doesn't know a thing about testing: it doesn't know how to compare things, assert pass or fail, and it certainly doesn't know a thing about reporting or Given/When/Then grammar.
+WebDriver does not know a thing about testing: it does not know how to compare things, assert pass or fail, and it certainly does not know a thing about reporting or Given/When/Then grammar.

 This is where various frameworks come in to play.
-At a minimum you'll need a test framework that matches the language bindings, eg NUnit for .NET, JUnit for Java, RSpec for Ruby, etc.
+At a minimum you will need a test framework that matches the language bindings, e.g. NUnit for .NET, JUnit for Java, RSpec for Ruby, etc.

 The test framework is responsible for running and executing your WebDriver